cornuwel/blog/_posts/2023-06-02-should-engineers-make-their-own-travel-plans.md

 ---
 layout: post
-title:  "Optimizing Travel Arrangements in Tech Companies: A Case for Dedicated Personnel"
+title:  "Optimizing Travel Arrangements in Tech Companies"
 description: "Explore the benefits of dedicated personnel for optimizing travel arrangements in tech companies.
 Discover how it can boost efficiency and employee satisfaction."
 date:   2023-06-02
 tags: engineering travel optimization